springernature/vpat/springer-nature-link.md

 <li>602.3 (Support Docs)</li>
 </ul></td>
 <td>Supports</td>
-<td>Payment pages at order.springer.com have a checkout flow that includes a verification step.
+<td>Checkout process pages include a verification step.
 There, the user must confirm that their choices are correct before they may enter their payment details.
 At this stage they may return to a previous step to make corrections, cancel, or abandon the process.</td>
 </tr>
 <tr id="status-messages" valign="top">
 <td><a href="https://www.w3.org/TR/WCAG21/#status-messages"><strong>4.1.3 Status Messages</strong></a> (Level AA 2.1 only)